-Fidel Castro knelt by the ravaged corpse of a zombie he had shot upon entering the panic room, sensing the cold, metallic smell of Nixon's fresh blood through the smoke of his cigar.
+Fidel Castro knelt by the ravaged corpse of a zombie he had shot upon entering the panic room, sensing the cold, metallic smell of its fresh blood through the scent of his cigar.
 He let out a cloud of smoke from his lungs and looked towards McNamara and Kennedy.
 Like before, McNamara stammered through his words, disturbed by recent events.
 He trembled as he attempted to coax answers from the President, but Kennedy would not reveal his secrets.
 Nixon, meanwhile, sat dejected in one of the office chairs, sullen by the loss of his new gun.

 Between the President and Secretary of Defense was a machine painted a light shade of blue.
 The interior was lined with gears, and the top of the machine read “Pack-a-Punch”.
 History repeated itself once again as McNamara's nerves took over, and he questioned repeatedly the purpose of the device.
 Kennedy placed his handgun into the front slot of the machine, which pulled in the weapon, and after a short time it spat out two handguns adorned with a new, stylistic appearance.

 Fidel showed little interest in the alien device, looking back to the corpse on the ground.
 It was one he recognized; A certain, Cuban spy disguised in CIA uniform.
 As the others were distracted, Fidel took the opportunity to find answers of his own.
 If not even the President's closest Secretary had access to the meaning behind today's events, it would take an independent investigation to find the answers Fidel sought.
 What he witnessed in the laboratories of the Pentagon was unnatural, and the technology he had seen utilized is like nothing he ever knew existed.
-There must be more to be found.
+There is more to be found in the annals Pentagon.